dariogeorge21/ai-central-station/public/images/documentation/README.md

 # Documentation Page Images Guide

-This guide provides instructions for adding and managing images for the AI Toolkit Hub Documentation page.
+This guide provides instructions for adding and managing images for the AI Central Station Documentation page.

 ## Directory Structure